cdl-geneseo/geneseo-dictionary/B/Bussin.md

 # Bussin'

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bussin'

 Created by  Chloe Smith on May 07, 2022

 adj.
 Used to describe something that is really good, usually food; &quot;This pizza is bussin'&quot;82% of the people surveyed believe that this is the definition for the word &quot;bussin'.&quot;(C. Smith, 2022).